mui/material-ui/docs/pages/blog/mui-core-v5.md

 We put a lot of work in order to make the migration from v4 to v5 as easier as possible.
 If you are starting your upgrade, these are the three things you should look into:

 - ⚓ We have introduced actionable deprecations in v4.
 You can upgrade to v4.12.0 and start preparing your codebase to be compatible with v5.
 - ⚒️ We have prepared a [codemod](/guides/migration-v4/#preset-safe) that does most of the transformations you will need for the migration.
-If you are not familiar what a codemod is, check out [Effective Refactoring with Codemods by Edd Yerburgh](https://www.youtube.com/watch?v=H9qtLutnT_g&ab_channel=Pusher).
+If you are not familiar with what a codemod is, check out [Effective Refactoring with Codemods by Edd Yerburgh](https://www.youtube.com/watch?v=H9qtLutnT_g&ab_channel=Pusher).
-- 📄 Lasty, we have prepared a step by step [guide](/guides/migration-v4/) about how you can upgrade to v5, using the codemod above.
+- 📄 Lastly, we have prepared a step-by-step [guide](/guides/migration-v4/) about how you can upgrade to v5, using the codemod above.
 This guide is the one place where you can find all information required for upgrading to v5.

-In the following sections, we will cover some high-level changes required for a successfull upgrade.
+In the following sections, we will cover some high-level changes required for a successful upgrade.

 ### Change of the package names

-In order to support the new branding and the long term direction we have, we made a change in the terminology used in the project.
+In order to support the new branding and the long-term direction we have, we made a change in the terminology used in the project.
 To support this, we needed to change the names of the packages that we provide.
 For more details on this check the [the migration guide](/guides/migration-v4/#update-mui-version).

 ### Change of the styling engine

 The change of the styling engine, allowed us to unlock the improvement of the DX for the customization of the components, and the performance of the dynamic styles.
 We replaced [JSS](https://cssinjs.org/) with [emotion](https://emotion.sh/) as a default styled engine.
-If you preffer [styled-components](https://styled-components.com/), see the next version of how you can use it instead of emotion.
+If you prefer [styled-components](https://styled-components.com/), see the next version of how you can use it instead of emotion.

 We recommend migration your `makeStyles` customization by using the new customization APIs: `styled` or the `sx` prop.
 However, if you still wish to use the `makeStyles` API, you can: